HugoBlox/theme-academic-cv/content/authors/suma/_index.md

 ---
 # Display name
-title: Emilia Hernandez
+title: Suma Marri

 # Username (this should match the folder name)
 authors:
-- marketing
+- suma

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Marketing Director
+role: Events Director

 # Organizations/Affiliations
 organizations: